-I always knew that Belgium and good food went hand in hand but it wasn’t until my recent trip to Durbuy that I remembered just how well you can eat in Belgium.
+I always knew that Belgium and good food went hand in hand but it wasn’t until I visited Durbuy that I remembered just how well you can eat in Belgium.
 Durbuy might be the smallest city in the world but it certainly has a lot of good restaurants.
-If you’re planning a trip to this charming medieval city in Belgium’s Wallonia region then these are the restaurants that you simply can’t miss.
+If you’re planning a trip to this charming medieval city then these are the eight Durbuy restaurants you must try.

 he menu features a selection of tapas and sharing plates and you can either choose ad hoc or go for one of the four- or six-plate tasting menu.
 We decided to let the experts pick our four dishes for the tasting menu and we chose a handful of plates for the kids.

 We started with an amazing Hamachi ceviche made with Japanese tuna, which was absolutely delicious.
 Then followed a dish with spinach, shrimp and smoked eels and later a poached egg on truffle and Iberico ham.
 Our final course was perfectly cooked strips of beef served with chimichurri.
 All of it was fantastic.
 The kids devoured a white sausage burger, basil ravioli, oxtail stew and a tomato tart.

-We had a really enjoyable meal here sitting outside sampling one of the local beers, Chouffe, while the kids bounced on the trampoline.
-My sister and I had excellent scampi and chips and for desert we all went local with the kids ordering Belgian waffles (with cream and ice cream, of course) and Sophie and I choosing to share a Dame Blanche.
-Having grown up for a period of time in Belgium, Dame Blanches were a thing of our childhood!
+We had a lovely meal here sitting outside sampling one of the local beers, Chouffe, while the kids bounced on the trampoline.
+The food is upmarket pub food and we had excellent scampi and chips.
+For desert, the kids ordered Belgian waffles with cream, ice cream and chocolate sauce and I had an amazing Dame Blanche.
 Served in a tall ice cream glass, it consists of several scoops of vanillas ice cream, whipped cream and then hot chocolate sauce poured over it.
 It’s honestly one of the best deserts ever!

 7 by Juliette

 Our first course included various hams, including one smoked in chocolate, and a handful of different bruschetta.
 Round two brought mini hamburgers, perfectly-cooked tuna slices and lamb kebabs.
 The finale, and really the highlight, was the desert tapas, which included strawberries and dipping chocolate, brownies, Haribo sweets and more.

 I had an omelette and the kids enjoyed a very generous kids’ serving of spaghetti Bolognese.
-Their restaurant menu is a little more high end and you can choose a la carte or a choice of a three- or four- course set menu.
-All produce is locally sourced, there’s a kids’ menu and the owner is lovely.
+The restaurant menu at Les Lanternes is a little more high end and you can choose a la carte or a choice of a three- or four- course set menu.
+All produce is locally sourced, there’s a kids’ menu and the owner is charming.

 La Vieille Demeure